 As of May 2006, it is no longer required to include curriculum or scope and sequence information.
 It is also not required to provide the child’s grade level, language spoken at home, local district assigned school, or race.

 Any private school may serve as a Participating Agency to the homeschool community.
 They do not need to register with the department to provide these services.
-Participating Agencies are required to maintain a list of children that file a Letter of Intent with them.
-The only reporting requirement is to notify the state DOE by October 1st of each year of the number of students for which they provide PA services -- they do not need to supply birth dates, grade levels, names of individual children, copies of the Letter of Intent letters, or other details.
+Participating Agencies are required to keep count of how many "school aged" children file a home education notification with them.
+The only reporting requirement is to notify the state DOE by October 1st of each year of the number of students for which they provide PA services -- they do not need to supply birth dates, grade levels, names of individual children, share copies of the notification, or other details.
 In order to protect their homeschooling families' privacy, they should not share more than required.

 We compiled more information for schools that may wish to consider offering Participating Agency services to the homeschool community.
-Interested schools can also contact the NH DOE's homeschool contact.
+Interested schools can contact GSHE at info@GraniteStateHomeEducators.org.

 This list is not an endorsement or recommendation of any school.